 How many injections will I need?

-The number and frequency of injections depend on the condition and your specific circumstances, although it is generally considered reasonable to limit the number to three times per year to avoid systemic side effects.
+The number and frequency of injections depends on the condition and your specific circumstances, although it is generally considered reasonable to limit the number to three times per year to avoid systemic side effects.
 This is best discussed with your referring doctor.

 What are the side effects of spinal injections?

 Side effects are minimal and consist mainly of mild tenderness in the area of injection which disappears in two days.
 Along with analgesics and physical therapy, spinal injections have brought relief to thousands of patients.
 Adverse reactions and serious complications are very rare.

 What are the success rates of spinal injections?